 Several historic Main Quad buildings have been adapted for new academic programs, upgraded to meet seismic strengthening requirements and interior space has been reallocated to create higher workplace densities that increase land and building capacity.
 The university restored the historic Leland Stanford Junior Museum after the Loma Prieta earthquake and added a wing to expand its collections capacity.
 It reopened as the Cantor Arts Center.

-The renovation of the one of the campuses architectural gems, the Old Union, has been recently completed and serves as a student center housing key student government groups, diverse student clubs, and the religious life program which support over 30 student religious organizations.
+The renovation of the one of the campuses architectural gems, the Old Union, has been recently completed and serves as a student center housing key student government groups, diverse student clubs, and the religious life program, which supports over 30 student religious organizations.

 Stanford has worked to restore our land’s predominate oak woodlands by adopting a 25-year vegetation management program.
 More recently, the University has begun working with the US Fish and Wildlife Service and NOAA Fisheries to develop a long-term Habitat Conservation Plan for the California tiger salamander, California red-legged frog, steelhead, western pond turtle, and San Francisco garter snake.